Rochester’s Roots: Frederick Douglass

 Born into slavery with a great escape.
 Frederick Douglass, the famous abolitionist and writer, moved to the Flower City in 1843 after fleeing Maryland.

-He created an anti-slavery newspaper, "The North Star," in Rochester.
+Rochester is where he created an anti-slavery newspaper, “The North Star.”
 There is a historic marker at the site of his first home in Rochester on Alexander Street.
 There are 13 additional Frederick Douglass statues up across the area.

 After seven decades in a quiet corner, his original statue now sits closer to the road along South Avenue at Highland Park.